Regular exercise is crucial for the health and well-being of tortoises.

 There’s no exact amount of exercise that a tortoise needs.

-At a minimum, you should allow your tortoise to walk for at least an hour every day.
+At a minimum, you should allow your tortoise to walk for at least 1 hour daily.
 If this isn’t tenable, slot in an hour every few days.

 How To Make Your Tortoise More Active